JaceRockman/Rulette/Roadmap.md

 - Fix Game Over workflow
 - Fix the "X" in the navigator header
 - Improve player disconnect workflow to prevent server crash
+- Setting for modifiers applying to the host
+- Give the host a "Host the Show" Plaque

 Nice to Haves

 - Make settings a dropdown
 - Expand the settings to include:
-    - Modifier can apply to host
     - Different Swap Logic
-    -
+- Cooler animations, like for flip!